 There are two types of hybrid vehicles – mild hybrids and full hybrids.

 Mild hybrids use a battery and an electric motor to power some of the vehicle, and they allow the fuel engine to shut off when the vehicle stops (for example, at traffic lights), but they cannot operate fully on electrical energy alone and so still need petrol or diesel for power.

 Full hybrids, however, have larger batteries and more powerful electric motors, which can power the vehicle for short distances and at low speeds.
 Full hybrids tend to be more fuel efficient than mild hybrids.

 Do electric cars charge while driving?

-At the moment, electric cars can’t charge while driving, this is only possible with hybrid cars that can charge up the electric motors while they are being driven by the internal combustion engine.
+At the moment, electric cars can’t charge while driving, this is only possible with hybrid cars that can charge up electric motors while they are being driven by the internal combustion engine.
+Electric cars can only be charged when plugged into a charging station.
 However, there are certainly plans in place to develop this kind of technology, so watch this space.

 How much does it cost to charge an electric car at a public charging station?

 Just like mainstream vehicles, electric cars must be insured in order to ensure safety on the roads.
 When it comes to car insurance, UK providers will offer a range of policies to suit every preference.
-Check out our best car insurance quotes here.
+Compare car insurance quotes here.